whileseated/call_the_shots/README.md

 **This repository does not contain code.**

-As an experiment in llm-prompting, text-based abstraction, and unwarranted over-engineering, this repository contains detailed ReadMe files, that when fed to corresponding llms, should (but may not) produce workable code that, when combined, reveal the the CLI-based features described below.
+As an experiment in llm-prompting, text-based abstraction, and unwarranted over-engineering, this repository contains detailed ReadMe files, that when fed to corresponding llms, should (but may not) produce workable code that, when combined, reveal the the CLI-based features in this gif.

 ![Pick a Player](./images/20250415_012319.gif)

-In short, **each ReadMe file should (when uploaded to an llm) create a single file that can then be used to create a terminal-based app for locally viewing every shot videos via command-line.** Each ReadMe has been tested, and the output code has been verified as working.
+In short, **each ReadMe file should (when uploaded to an llm) create a single file that can then be used to create a terminal-based app for locally viewing every shot videos via command-line.**

+Each ReadMe has been tested, and the output code has been verified as working.

 To begin, we'll start with creating a csv that includes player names and their corresponding ID.
 The process for creating the csv-generating script is exactly the same for all seven scripts.

-Upload the readme to the corresponding LLM and prompt it to accurately generate the python script while specifically adhering to every detail in the ReadMe, like this: `Please create a python script based on 01_README_create_field_csv.md that includes every single feature and adheres with great detail to every single item expressed in the ReadMe.
+Upload the ReadMe to the corresponding LLM and prompt it to accurately generate the python script while specifically adhering to every detail in the ReadMe, like this: `Please create a python script based on 01_README_create_field_csv.md that includes every single feature and adheres with great detail to every single item expressed in the ReadMe.
 In your final output, create a copyable python codeblock.`

 Save those scripts according to these tables, below.